Social Media Advocacy Campaign Shapes AARP Healthcare Public Affairs Outreach

 3:02 Healthcare reform served as the perfect example of how AARP uses social media for geographical and demographic targeting.

-9:25 Social media listening supplies lobbying efforts with genuine conversations to buttress arguments.
+9:25 Social media listening supplies lobbying efforts with genuine conversations to bolster arguments.
 AARP seeks to start dialogues through its social networking sites, and listens closely to the comments on its blogs and articles.

 10:09 Social media public affairs has come to depend heavily on social media as a lead vehicle for driving change.
-The change, however, requires a true commitment to real-time conversation monitoring, and to placing trust in members and staff.
+The change, however, requires a true commitment to real-time conversation monitoring and to placing trust in members and staff.
 Set your social media policy, distribute your messaging priorities and be prepared to debate robustly.

 12:06 Social media outreach fuels lobbying efforts by supplying personal stories from any given Congressional district to reinforce an argument made to that Congressman on a policy position.
 During the health reform campaign debate, AARP used social media to collect and vet 15,000 stories from AARP members that reinforced policy positions around insurance coverage.